 Three, be aware of the big lesson coming out of World War II and strongly supported by social psychological findings: about two-thirds of us will commit any atrocity known to human kind in the right circumstance or at least go along with it.
 Milgram’s Obedience Study has been repeated several times across several cultures and it ends up the same way: two-thirds of the participants are willing to kill or do serious harm to another human being even while being uncomfortable and not wanting to do it as long as there is a nice person in a lab coat (position of authority) telling them to do so.
 That authority figure can be an internalized voice reinforced and encouraged by the disparagement humor addressed earlier or, in the case of Brock “I finger fuck unconscious women behind dumpsters” Turner, his dad (allegedly).

 The Stanford Prison Study strongly suggests that seeing yourself in a role will alter your behavior to match that of the role.
 You could be doing that which you never thought you’d be doing.
 This tendency was also seen at Abu Ghraib Prison.
-And, even a cursory look at Weiner Circle tells us that there is a bit of misconduct in all of us… in the right circumstances.
+And, even a cursory look at the behavior at the Weiner Circle tells us that there is a bit of misconduct in all of us… in the right circumstances.

 If you discount the abhorrent behavior of the people at the Weiner Circle as being that of drunken louts, then consider the swift and predictable change in behavior of third graders in Jane Elliott’s Blue Eyes-Brown Eyes experiment.
 She heartlessly set her students (and many others since then) against each other based on their eye color.
 Watch the discrimination, prejudice, and bias take over the hearts and minds of her students and thousands of participants since then.